Lesterpaintstheworld/terminal-velocity/evaluation/reports.md

 ### Specifications Review
 - **Key Quality Metrics**: Clarity, coherence, thematic depth, and technical accuracy.
+- **Quality Alert**: The specifications document lacks a dedicated section for quality assessment criteria.
+It is recommended to include specific criteria to guide evaluations effectively.

+### Style Guide Review
+- **Tone and Voice Guidelines**:
+  - Use active voice to create a sense of immediacy.
+  - Maintain a formal yet accessible tone, avoiding jargon where possible.
+  - Italicize key terms when first introduced (e.g., *Universal Basic Compute*).
+  - Use bullet points for lists to enhance readability.
+- **Quality Alert**: Some sections of the style guide could benefit from more detailed examples to enhance clarity and understanding.

+### Quality Issues Identified
+- Some character motivations lack depth and clarity, particularly in Act 1.
+- A few technical claims regarding AI capabilities need further verification against current research.
+- The pacing in some scenes could be improved to maintain reader interest.

+### Recommendations
+- Include a section in the specifications that explicitly defines quality assessment criteria to guide evaluations.
+- Provide more detailed examples in the style guide to enhance clarity.

+### Specifications Review
+- **Key Quality Metrics**: Clarity, coherence, thematic depth, and technical accuracy.

 ### Style Guide Review
 - **Tone and Voice Guidelines**: